mathematicw/Autonomys-Governance/README.md

 	- "Participants (userID):" 		// get all members of the role, specified in `.env` file at that moment
 	- "Voting results:" 			// [FOR], [AGAINST], [ABSTAIN] values from voting counter
 	- "Deadline missed:"			// the value for true is "Yes" , the value for false is "No"

-_Note:_ `/results` can be ran only from outer chat, not from thread itself!

 **Wallets**